erizov/Professor/semester_15/lecture_104_database_performance/materialized_views/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Materialized Views?
-8. How would you test your Materialized Views implementation?
+8. How would you test your Materialized Views deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization